How Does Online Speech Therapy Work with a Toddler?

 Here’s the most important question to ask yourself: If you’re receiving speech therapy for 30 minutes a week, what happens the rest of the week?

-Online therapy, however, puts parents in the driver’s seat.
-While your therapist is there to provide coaching, helping you learn techniques to purposefully interact with your child to elicit speech and reach language milestones, you’re the one implementing these strategies in the environment most conducive to your child's learning - their home.
+With traditional speech therapy, parents often don't participate in sessions.
+Online therapy, however, puts parents and caregivers in the driver’s seat.
+Your speech therapist is there to coach you, helping you learn ways to interact with your child to help with their language growth.
+Then, you’re the one using these strategies every day, in the environment that's best for your child's learning--their home.

 This is how children make the most progress, and why parent-led intervention is so effective.

-What does online speech therapy look like?
+What does online speech therapy look like for toddlers?

 Offering choices of two toys and having your child pick